Tile and Stone Lippage: What is acceptable (and how do you specify it?)

 Calculating allowable tile lippage

-At the beginning of this article, the author stated allowable lippage is either 1 or 2 mm (1⁄32 or 1⁄16 in.), depending on the tile and the width of the grout joint, in additional to the inherent warpage of the tile manufactured in accordance with ANSI A137.1.
-Tile Council of North America (TCNA) interprets this in its 2014 Handbook for Ceramic, Glass, and Stone Tile Installation as meaning the inherent warpage of a particular tile is the actual warpage the specific tile has when installed.
+At the beginning of this article, the author stated allowable lippage is either 1 or 2 mm (0.03125 or 0.0625 in.), depending on the tile and the width of the grout joint, in addition to the inherent warpage of the tile manufactured in accordance with ANSI A137.1 or A137.3 for ceramic tile gauged porcelain tile/panels respectively.
+Tile Council of North America (TCNA) interprets this in its 2025 Handbook for Ceramic, Glass, and Stone Tile Installation as meaning the inherent warpage of a particular tile is the actual warpage the specific tile has when installed.

 Some people incorrectly interpret this to mean they can take the maximum allowable warpage stated in ANSI A137.1 and add it to the respective allowable lippage value.
 However, this author believes the calculated lippage would be unreasonable and excessive from a standard-of-care point of view for professional tile installations.